Welcome to the Iroquois Hunt Club

 The hunt country is a ten square mile area of land used for many different types of farming.

 The land owners allow the hunt club to put up jumps and gates in their fence lines so horseback riders can follow the hounds who are bred and trained to chase coyotes by scent.
 Because of the hunt, the coyotes are less apt to form packs and attack livestock, and farmers are not forced to eliminate them by poison or shooting.
 Coyotes are allowed to survive, and the hounds provide wonderful sport for hound, horse, coyote and fox lovers throughout the winter months.

 The Iroquois membership is comprised of a diverse group of about 150 families that share an interest in hounds, land conservation and the historic traditions of foxhunting in America.
 Some of them are farmers and hunt country landowners, and some live in Lexington and the surrounding area.

-Iroquois joint-Masters, Dr. Jack Van Nagell, Jr., and Jerry L. Miller
+Iroquois Joint-Masters Dr. Jack van Nagell, Lilla S. Mason, Jerry L. Miller